-Pastoral care is at the heart of SGS and every teacher in the school has a pastoral role.
+Pastoral care is at the heart of SGS.
 In the Sixth Form, the Head of Sixth Form works closely with two Heads of Year, who are each responsible for the pastoral and academic welfare of a cohort of students throughout their two years in the Sixth Form.

 The form tutor is the first point of contact for parents and oversees the personal and academic welfare of students, through a combination of informal contact and tutor periods.
 Pupils in the Sixth Form are allocated to tutor groups of typically 12 students, each with a form tutor responsible for the welfare, pastoral care and guidance of his or her tutees.